rkonovalov/comparator/README.md

     }
     ...
 ```
 But **switch** statement has restrictions.
-It accepts only types: char, byte, short, int, Character, Byte, Short, Integer, String or an enum
+It accepts only types: **char, byte, short, int, Character, Byte, Short, Integer, String or an enum**.
-If we try to test some complex types we forced to use "if...else" statements
+If we try to compare some complex types we forced to use "if...else" statements

 Comparator can to solve this type of issues.
 Let's look closer how it works.